S5 (classification)

-S5, SB4, SM5 are disability swimming classifications used for categorizing swimmers based on their level of disability.
+S5, SB4, SM5 are para-swimming classifications used for categorizing swimmers based on their level of disability.
 The class includes people with a moderate level of disability, and includes people with full use of their arms and hands, but limited to no use of their trunk and legs.
 It also includes people with coordination problems.
 A variety of disabilities are represented by this class including people with cerebral palsy.
 The class competes at the Paralympic Games.

 Definition

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
 Swimming classifications are on a gradient, with one being the most severely physically impaired to ten having the least amount of physical disability.
 Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as having: "full use of their arms and hands but no trunk or leg muscles; Swimmers with coordination problems."